AchimBunke/TM_MovingTrackGenerator/README.md

 ### Installation
 1. Install Openplanet Plugin *Moving Track Configurator*.
 2. Download *Moving Track Generator* from [Releases](https://github.com/AchimBunke/TM_MovingTrackGenerator/releases).
 3. Unzip the generator wherever.

 ### Use
+#### Generating Tracks with moving Items
 1. Open a map in the Trackmania Editor.
 2. Under Plugins/ open the Moving Track Configuration plugin.
 3. Place moving Items (Items that have a KinematicConstraint and allow animations).